masasin/masasin.github.io/docs/cv/work_experience/index.md

 # Work experience
 This page contains the details of my work experience after graduation.
-For my work experience during my studies, please see the [Co-op page](coop).
+For my work experience during my studies, please see the [Co-op page](coop.md).

 ## Senior Python Developer, [Adimian](https://www.adimian.com/)
 _January 2021 to October 2023, Belgium._

+??? summary

+    - Took end-to-end project responsibility, including initial design, development, deployment, and maintenance.
+    - Developed and maintained a variety of Python applications, including a web-based data management system and a data processing pipeline.
+    - Utilized Python libraries like Pydantic, FastAPI, SqlAlchemy, and Redis for backend development and Vue for frontend tasks.
+    - Efficiently addressed bug reports and managed releases, maintaining high-standard deliverables.
+    - Leveraged tutoring experience to mentor colleagues, helping them improve their skills and on-board new team members, to high praise.

 Adimian is a Belgian software consulting firm known for their expertise in custom development, cybersecurity, and big data.
 They have a pronounced presence in the energy sector and with European institutions.